kkibalnichenko/nodejs-gmp-coursebook/Modules/docs/3-event-emitter-vs-buffers-vs-streams/2_event_emitter.md

 ## What is event emitter?

 The core of NodeJS is event-driven programming.
 In NodeJS, we achieve event-driven programming with the [event-emitter class](https://nodejs.org/api/events.html#class-eventemitter).
+Event-driven programming is a great approach for building complex systems.
+It embodies the divide-and-conquer principle while allowing you to continue using other approaches like synchronous calls.
+Event-driven programming is a paradigm where entities (objects, services, and so on) communicate indirectly by sending messages to one another through an intermediary.
+The messages are typically stored in a queue before being handled by the consumers.
+Unlike in using direct calls, event-driven programming completely decouples the producer from the consumer, leading to some noteworthy benefits.
+For example, multiple producers and multiple consumers can all collaborate to process incoming requests.
+Retrying failed operations and maintaining an event history are also simplified.
+Event-driven programming also makes it easier to scale large systems, adding capacity simply by adding consumers.

 EventEmitter is a class that helps us create a publisher-subscriber pattern in NodeJS.
 With an event emitter, we can simply raise a new event from a different part of an application, and a listener will listen to the raised event and have some action performed for the event.